open-orchestra/open-orchestra-docs/en/installation_guide/install_with_vagrant_for_contributors.rst

 Install OpenOrchestra
 ---------------------

-To contribute on the project you have to install tree versions: the 1.2 version, 1.1 version and 1.0 version.
+To contribute on the project you have to install tree versions: the 1.2 version, 1.1 version and 2.0 version.
 The 1.2 version is the branch which should be used to add new features to the project.
 Here is the directory tree with your tree projects that we recommand:

 .. code-block:: none

     |_ install-directory
-          |_ open-orchestra-1.0
-                |_ open-orchestra
-                |_ open-orchestra-front-demo
-                |_ open-orchestra-media-demo
-                |_ open-orchestra-provision
           |_ open-orchestra-1.1
                 |_ open-orchestra
                 |_ open-orchestra-front-demo